Syslog Router Preprocessor#

 Supported Options#

-• Template (string, required): The Template directive is a simplified text template specification that allows for creating a tag structure based on constant values and syslog data.
+• Template (string, required): The Template directive is a simplified text template specification for creating a tag structure based on constant values and syslog data.

 • Drop-Misses (Boolean, optional): By default, if an entry is not a valid RFC5424 or RFC3164 syslog entry, the syslog router preprocessor will not modify the tag and will pass the entry through on the default tag.
 The Drop-Misses configuration directive causes the preprocessor to entirely drop the entry if it cannot accurately route to an appropriate tag.